shoucangjia1qu/newTest/readme.txt

 where
 try
 Creating a new branch is quick.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple